dineshnair-doc/dineshnair-doc.github.io/src/index.md

 # Learn by Doing: Tutorials with Dinesh Nair

-Hi, I'm Dinesh.
-I create **practical, example-driven tutorials** on REST APIs, Flask, PostgreSQL, and beyond.
+Hi, I'm Dinesh, a technical writer focused on creating clear, useful content that drives user action and understanding.

 ---

+I create **practical, example-driven tutorials** on REST APIs, Flask, PostgreSQL, and a wide range of technical subjects.

 🚀 Click any category to expand and explore related tutorials: